Post-baccalaureate Pre-Health Program

-Post-baccalaureate students may take coursework at Stony Brook University to prepare for careers in medicine, dentistry, or other health-related fields.
-The program is designed for career-changer students (those who lack requisite math and science courses).
+The Post-baccalaureate, Pre-Health (PBPH) program allows students to take coursework at Stony Brook University to prepare for careers in medicine, dentistry, or other health-related fields.
+The PBPH program is designed for career-changer students (those who lack requisite math and science courses).
 Students will enroll in the appropriate undergraduate courses with Non-matriculating Graduate Student (GSP) status.
 The undergraduate coursework, coupled with the advisement resources of the Pre-Professional Advisement office (Melville Library, Third Floor, Room E3310) will help to prepare you for the application process to medical school.

 Students accepted into this program will participate in a special orientation program to be organized jointly by the Pre-Professional Advising and Student Orientation offices.
 This select student group will be academically advised and tracked throughout their time at Stony Brook by the pre-professional advising staff.
 All students admitted to the program are expected to maintain a 3.0 cumulative grade point average.